 - Great homemade food gift for the holidays

 Full details on how to make this banana gingerbread are in the recipe card below, but here are the basics:

-- Whisk together your dry ingredients, like flour, baking soda, salt and spices.
+- In a bowl, whisk together your dry ingredients: flour, baking soda, salt and spices.

 - In another bowl, mash your banana.

 - To your banana, add eggs, oil, molasses and brown sugar.